Benjamin-Ung/DiscordBot/README.md

 To Do List:

 -Connect to youtube to play music

 -Connect to reddit to scrap latest manga chapters

--ook into online hosting, so the bot can run without manually starting program
+-;ook into online hosting, so the bot can run without manually starting program